busstoptaktik/geodesy/comments/000-comment.md

 The `CoordinateTuple` data type does not enforce any special interpretation of what kind of coordinate it stores: That is entirely up to the `Operation` to interpret.
 A `CoordinateTuple` simply consists of 4 numbers with no other implied interpretation than their relative order, given by the names *first, second, third, and fourth*, respectively.

-RG operators take *arrays of `CoordinateTuples`* as input, rather than individual elements, so at comment `[4]` we put the elements into an array.
+RG operators take *arrays of `CoordinateTuples`* as input, rather than individual elements, so at comment `[4]` we collect the elements into an array.

 ---